MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-on-prem.md

 # Tutorial: Create on-premises virtual network in Azure using Terraform

 This tutorial shows how to implement an on-premises network in Azure.
-You can replace the sample network with your own private virtual network.
+You can replace the sample network with a private virtual network.
 To do so, modify the subnet IP addresses to suit your environment.

 The following tasks are explained: